azureossd/appsreadynext-python-msi/README.md

  -  **DATABASE** = database_name
 5. Go to your KeyVault under **Access policies** and add an **Access Policy**.
 6. Select from template **Secret Management** and select just Secret Permissions **Get** and then Select principal and search by object id and add it.(Do not add Authorized Application, leave it as none selected)
-7. Request the site to reproduce the issue, check logs for more information.
+7. Enable Application Logs and request the site.
+8. You will get the following exception: **EnvironmentCredential.get_token failed: EnvironmentCredential authentication unavailable.
+Environment variables are not fully configured*.

 ## Not able to find Environment Credentials
-1. Checking logs you will see that app is not able to find the environment credentials with the following error: *EnvironmentCredential.get_token failed: EnvironmentCredential authentication unavailable.
-Environment variables are not fully configured*
-2. In order to fix this issue, you need to replace DefaultAzureCredential with ManagedIdentityCredential, this change is already made in **azureossd/appsreadynext-msi:02**, so go to Container Settings and pull from this image **azureossd/appsreadynext-msi:02**
+1. In order to fix this issue, you need to replace DefaultAzureCredential with ManagedIdentityCredential, this change is already made in **azureossd/appsreadynext-msi:02**, so go to Container Settings and pull from this image **azureossd/appsreadynext-msi:02**